prakashwale/Fit4Ever/Fit4Ever_Interview_Preparation_Guide.md

 **A:** Fit4Ever is a comprehensive fitness management web application built with Spring Boot 3.5.5 and Java 17.
 It's a full-stack application that helps users track their fitness journey through multiple modules:

-- **Workout Tracking**: Log exercises, sets, reps, and weights with detailed workout history
+- **Workout Tracking**: Log exercises, sets, reps, and weights with detailed workout history and flexible range support
-- **Nutrition Management**: Track calories, macros, and meals with daily nutrition summaries
+- **Nutrition Management**: Track calories, macros, and meals with daily nutrition summaries and meal categorization
-- **Goal Setting**: Set SMART fitness goals (weight, workouts per week, calories) and track progress
+- **Goal Setting**: Set SMART fitness goals (weight, workouts per week, calories) and track progress with real-time calculations
-- **User Authentication**: Secure JWT-based authentication with role management
+- **Dual Authentication**: JWT-based local authentication and OAuth2 Google integration
 - **Analytics Dashboard**: Visualize progress with comprehensive charts and statistics
+- **Security-First Design**: Advanced input validation, rate limiting, and comprehensive error handling

 The application follows a modern architecture with a Spring Boot REST API backend and a responsive vanilla JavaScript frontend.
 It supports multiple deployment strategies including AWS with Docker containerization, Railway platform, and local development with PostgreSQL in production and H2 for development.